atarw/washer-chess/README.md

 # Future Updates

-My main focus right now is increasing the program's engine strength to make it even stronger.
+My main focus right now is increasing the program's washer.engine strength to make it even stronger.

 I will also add support for exporting and opening games as .pgn files.